terrycojones/daudin/README.md

 ## Daudin - a Python command-line shell

-Here is a script, `daudin`, providing a UNIX command-line shell based on Python.
+`daudin` is a UNIX command-line shell based on Python.

-## Aim

-Provide a Python shell that is at once as convenient to use as the regular shell (in particular providing pipelines) but which has Python as its programming language.
+The aim is to provide an interactive shell that is as convenient to use as the regular shell (in particular providing pipelines) but which has Python as its programming language.

 ## Usage